jeroennoten/Laravel-AdminLTE/docs/sections/overview/artisan_console_commands.md

   **Target:** The components views will be published in the `resources/views/vendor/adminlte/components/` folder of your Laravel project, and the components classes will be published in the `app/View/Components/Adminlte/` folder.

+- __`error_views`__: The set of AdminLTE styled error views (`401`, `403`, `404`, `419`, `429`, `500` and `503`).
+Each published file is a one-liner that extends the related package view, so a package update reaches your error pages without republishing them.
+Note this resource is not part of any `--type` option, since publishing it replaces the error pages your application may already have.

+  **Target:** The error views will be published in the `resources/views/errors/` folder of your Laravel project, which is where Laravel looks for them.

 ## The `adminlte:install` Command

 You can install all the required and some additional package resources using the `php artisan adminlte:install` command.
 Without any options it will install the AdminLTE package assets, the configuration file and the translations.
 For the installation of additional resources check the available command options.